rawpatel/rawpatel/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ...
-Android App Development
+- 🔭 I’m currently working on Android App Development
-- 🌱 I’m currently learning ...Kotlin and New Technology
+- 🌱 I’m currently learning Kotlin and New Technology
-- 👯 I’m looking to collaborate on ...
-Community Build for Technology product and contributes more and more in society.
+- 👯 I’m looking to collaborate on Community Build for Technology product and contributes more and more in society.
 <!--
 **rawpatel/rawpatel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.